 - In nuclear fission, a neutron of low speed is required to collide with the heavy nucleus to break it into two parts.
-This breaking up of heavy nucleus occurs after absorbing the energy of that slow neutron.
+This breaking up of a heavy nucleus occurs after absorbing the energy of that slow neutron.
 It cannot absorb the energy of a high-speed neutron because of less interaction time.
 This is why a slow neutron is used in nuclear fission.

 - Nuclear fission is a chain reaction.
 One can perform several consecutive reactions by using only one neutron.
 During the first interaction of a neutron and the heavy nucleus, the nucleus breaks into two parts and also creates 3 new neutrons.
-These three neutrons also take part in another three nuclear fission and produces 9 neutrons after breaking those heavy nuclei.
+These three neutrons also take part in another three nuclear fission and produce 9 neutrons after breaking those heavy nuclei.
 In this cumulative process 1, 3, 9, 27, 81,….. neutrons form in a chain way and these neutrons take part in further nuclear fission reactions.
 This is why nuclear fission is known as a chain reaction.

 Example of nuclear fission reaction

 The examples of nuclear fission are as followings –

 - 92U235 + 0n1 = 35Br85 + 57La148 + 30n1 + energy

 - 92U235 + 0n1 = 35Kr92 + 56Ba141 + 30n1 + energy

 - Nuclear fission is the application to produce an atom bomb.

 - It also has uses in nuclear reactors to produce electricity.

 Nuclear fusion is a nuclear phenomenon in which two or more smaller nuclei combine to form a new and heavy nucleus.
 This is the opposite phenomenon of nuclear fission.
 Nuclear fusion requires a huge amount of external energy to combine the nuclei.